-If your startup is at the stage where you need to hire a bookkeeper, one of the first decisions to make is whether to choose on-site or virtual bookkeeping.
-Chances are you’re familiar with on-site bookkeeping, or you’ve worked in person with bookkeepers in the past.
+If your startup is at the stage where you need to hire a bookkeeper, one of your first decisions is whether to choose on-site or virtual bookkeeping.
+Chances are you’re familiar with on-site bookkeeping or previously worked with bookkeepers in person.

-However, while onsite bookkeeping has benefits, it can have serious limitations — particularly for startups.
-Virtual bookkeeping benefits your business by giving you access to thousands of accounting professionals who can stay on top of your books without ever stepping foot in your office.
+However, while onsite bookkeeping has benefits, it can have severe limitations — particularly for startups.
+Virtual bookkeeping services benefit your business by giving you access to thousands of accounting professionals who can stay on top of your books without ever stepping foot in your office.

-If you’re not sure whether a virtual bookkeeping service like Zeni is right for your business (or if you’re wondering ‘What is virtual bookkeeping?’), keep reading to learn what it involves and which types of startups can benefit most from choosing a virtual service.
+If you’re unsure whether a virtual bookkeeping service like Zeni is right for your business (or if you’re wondering, ‘What is virtual bookkeeping?’), keep reading to learn what it involves and which types of startups can benefit most from choosing a virtual service.

-The key difference is that a traditional bookkeeper needs to be present in your workplace to carry out these tasks, whereas a virtual bookkeeper handles everything remotely using cloud-based software.
+The key difference is that a traditional bookkeeper needs to be present in your workplace to carry out these tasks.
+In contrast, a virtual bookkeeper handles everything remotely using cloud-based software.
 Virtual bookkeeping is also known as remote or online bookkeeping.
 Key benefits of virtual bookkeeping include:

 As with any person or service you’d consider hiring to help manage your business finances, it’s important to be sure the person's work is reliable, accurate, timely, and comprehensive.

-Remote finance teams can handle all day-to-day activities performed by bookkeepers, along with more advanced accounting services like financial projections & analysis, yearly taxes, and compliance needs.
-By leveraging the experience of a team of financial professionals—along with AI-driven software that automatically handles certain calculations and accounting activities—remote bookkeepers can offer these services with a greater breadth of scope.
+Remote finance teams can handle all day-to-day activities bookkeepers perform, along with more advanced accounting services like financial projections & analysis, yearly taxes, and compliance needs.
+By leveraging the experience of a team of financial professionals—along with AI-driven software that automates calculations and accounting activities—remote bookkeepers can offer a greater breadth of scope.

-Almost any business owner or entrepreneur will find virtual bookkeeping a convenient alternative to on-site services, thanks to the huge pool of experienced bookkeepers you can choose from and the flexibility many remote bookkeepers offer in their working hours.
+Almost any business owner or entrepreneur will find virtual bookkeeping a convenient alternative to on-site services.
+Remote bookkeeping services offer a vast pool of experienced bookkeepers with more flexibility.

 As the number of customers and financial transactions your business deals with increases, so will the complexity and hours of bookkeeping support you need.
 Fast-growing startups will require more hours from their finance teams, and leaders need to know that their teams are maximizing tax credits, R&D credits, and other programs that facilitate future growth.